Detroit auto show, and industry, prepare for transition

-The first SUV made by Rolls-Royce, the Rolls-Royce Cullinan, is on display in Detroit on January 13, 2019 at an event that officially opened the North American International Auto Show

-Detroit (AFP) - The auto industry gathered in Detroit on Sunday, on the eve of the last winter edition of North America's premiere auto show, as carmakers grapple with a contracting market and uncertainty in the year ahead.
+The auto industry gathered Sunday in Detroit, on the eve of the last winter edition of North America's premiere auto show, as carmakers grapple with a contracting market and uncertainty in the year ahead.

 Concerns over the health of the global economy and a US-China trade war loomed over the North American International Auto Show, as it prepared to open Monday with the first five days dedicated to the media and industry insiders.
 The show opens to the general public on January 19.